 Suspended Somerset DA's sexual assault trial continued to 2023

 Aug.
-26—SOMERSET — Suspended District Attorney Jeffrey Thomas' trial on sexual assault charges has been continued to 2023.
+27—SOMERSET — Suspended Somerset County District Attorney Jeffrey Thomas' trial on sexual assault charges has been continued to 2023.

 Attorneys Ryan Tutera and Eric Jackson Lurie did not go into detail in court Friday about the specifics of the medical review.